i-Apoorva/SunstoneRepo/README.md

-start a working area (see also: git help tutorial) clone             Clone a repository into a new directory init              Create an empty Git repository or reinitialize an existing one
+start a working area (see also: git help tutorial) clone             Clone a repository into a new directory init              Create an empty Git repository or reinitialize an existing one This project involves demonstration of node.js, express.js, Mysql skills.
+And ejs is being used for templating engine.

            work on the current change (see also: git help everyday) add               Add file contents to the index mv                Move or rename a file, a directory, or a symlink restore           Restore working tree files